Lanyu0303/GeoGPT4V/README.md

 ## Train

 You can use following models' offical training code or use your own code.
-Please transform the GeoGPT4V dataset into the required format for model training.
+You can run scripts/convert_format.sh to transform the GeoGPT4V dataset into the required format for model training.

 1. [LLaVA](https://github.com/haotian-liu/LLaVA)
 2. [ShareGPT4V](https://sharegpt4v.github.io/)